vantage-sh/docs.vantage.sh/docs/kubernetes.md

    - To change the date range, click the date picker at the top right of the graph and adjust the date range.
 8. To save the efficiency report, click **Save as New**.
 To edit the name, click the pencil icon next to the existing report name in the report breadcrumbs, then click **Save**.

 You can edit the filter criteria on a report at any time.
-Ensure you click **Save** once you are done making changes.
+Remember to click **Save** once you are done making changes.

-### Add an Efficiency Report to Dashboard
+### Add an Efficiency Report to a Dashboard

 You can add your efficiency reports to [Dashboards](/cost_reports#dashboards).
 These reports wil be displayed on the dashboard, along with other cost and segment reports